Accounting Basics

 The Conclusion

-All in all, it’s clear that most nations worldwide agree that there is a need for a unified financial reporting framework that allows fair trade, investments, and harmonious prosperity across borders.
+All in all, most nations worldwide agree that there is a need for a unified financial reporting framework that allows fair trade, investments, and harmonious prosperity across borders.

 IAS was one of the pioneers in the field, paving the way for concepts the financial world could not operate today, like the IFRS.